nicholas-fedor/watchtower/docs/configuration/arguments/index.md

 !!!
 Note
     When combined with `--cleanup`, image cleanup is deferred until all containers are updated, which may temporarily increase disk usage for large numbers of containers (>50).
     This is typically negligible for homelab setups but monitor disk space on resource-constrained hosts.

+    If a container fails to become healthy within 5 minutes, Watchtower logs a warning but continues with the next container to avoid blocking the entire update process.

 ### Cleanup Old Images